Vera

 Solution

 To address the problem from the consumer end, I designed a social platform that showcases self-expressive, plus-sized outfits and encourages people to share their shopping experiences.
-This solves major pain points by:
+This aims to solve major pain points by:

 increasing visual representation of larger bodies